Tips for Receiving a Package in Copenhagen

 Various couriers deliver packages in Denmark and Copenhagen.
 While you may recognize some of them from the U.S., others may be new to you.
 It is not always possible to choose who delivers your package.
-However, students have had smooth experiences with PostNord, the Danish equivalent to U.S. Postal Services.
+Note that FedEx does not have pick-up locations in the city, therefore it can be difficult to obtain packages/mail if sent via FedEx.
+However, students have had smooth experiences with PostNord, the Danish equivalent to U.S. Postal Services and DHL.

 Did you miss a delivery?